-45.91 - The valuation policy is available on the Trilogy website.
-Also see Section 4.6 of the PDS.

 - a.
-Trilogy directors rely on independent valuations from qualified and experienced valuers to form a view on the value of the security property. - b.
-All security must be valued prior to the initial loan drawdown subject to the valuation supporting the loan amount and at the discretion of the Lending Committee when the following occurs: - a material change in the terms of the loan, including as to the amount, duration, or interest rate on renewal; - delay in any construction or development proposal; - information that leads Trilogy to believe that there may be a variation in the security value; - a material change in the nature of the building / property; - a material change in the tenancy structure of a building; - a request to vary directorship or ownership of a company; and

-- the valuation undertaken for funding is in excess of four months old as at the time of settlement of the new loan.
+The Valuation of Mortgage Assets policy is available on the Trilogy Funds website.
+Please also refer to Section 5.6 of the PDS. - b.
+Trilogy Funds' Directors rely on independent valuations from qualified and experienced valuers to form a view on the value of the security property. - c.
+All security must be valued prior to the initial loan drawdown subject to the valuation supporting the loan amount and at the discretion of the Lending Committee when the following occurs: - i. a material change in the terms of the loan, including as to the amount, duration, or interest rate on renewal; - ii. delay in any construction or development proposal; - iii. information that leads Trilogy Funds to believe that there may be a variation in the security value; - iv. a material change in the nature of the building / property; - v. a request to vary directorship or ownership of a company; and - vi. the valuation undertaken for funding is in excess of four months old as at the time of approval of the new loan.